-5.1 Research Questions
+5.1.
+Research Questions

 - RQ-1.
 Is smart greybox fuzzing more effective and efficient than traditional greybox fuzzing?
-Specifically, we investigate whether AFLSMART discovers more unique bugs than AFL/AFLFAST in 24 hours, and in the absence of bugs whether AFLSMART achieves higher branch coverage than AFL/AFLFAST in the given time. - RQ-2.
+Specifically, we investigate whether AFLSMART exposes more unique crashes than AFL/AFLFAST in 24 hours, and in the absence of crashes whether AFLSMART explores more paths than AFL/AFLFAST in the given time budget. - RQ-2.
 Is smart greybox fuzzing more effective and efficient than smart blackbox fuzzing?
-Specifically, we investigate whether AFLSMART discovers more unique bugs than Peach in 24 hours, and in the absence of bugs whether AFLSMART achieves higher branch coverage than Peach in the given time budget. - RQ-3.
-Does mutation stacking contribute to the effectiveness of smart greybox fuzzing?
-Specifically, we compare the branch coverage achieved by AFLSMART in two settings-with and without stack mutations. - RQ-4.
+Specifically, we investigate whether AFLSMART exposes more unique crashes than Peach in 24 hours, and in the absence of crashes whether AFLSMART explores more paths than Peach in the given time budget. - RQ-3.
 Is smart greybox fuzzing more effective than taint analysis-based greybox fuzzing?
-Specifically, we investigate the number of unique bugs found by Vuzzer and AFLSMART individually and together.
+Specifically, we investigate the number of bugs found by each technique individually and all together.

-5.2 Implementation: AFLSMART
+5.2.
+Implementation: AFLSMART

 AFLSMART extends AFL by adding and modifying four components, the File Cracker, the Structure Collector, the Energy Calculator and the Fuzzer itself.
 The overall architecture is shown in Figure 6.
+While currently integrated with Peach, we designed AFLSMART such that it provides a general framework that allows integrating other input parsers and to define further structural mutation operators.